FuelLabs/sway/docs/src/getting-started/solidity_differences.md

 ## Default Safe Math

 Math in the FuelVM is by default safe (i.e. any overflow or exception is a panic).
 Safety checks are performed natively in the VM implementation, rather than at the bytecode level like [Solidity's default safe math](https://docs.soliditylang.org/en/latest/080-breaking-changes.html#silent-changes-of-the-semantics).

+## No* Code Size Limit

+There is no practical code size limit to Sway contracts.
+The physical limit is governed by the [`VM_MAX_RAM` VM parameter](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/main.md#parameters), which at the time of writing is 64 MiB.